omerwe/S-PCGC/README.md

 <br><br>
 # A toy example
 The following is a simple end-to-end S-PCGC analysis, which can run in ~2 minutes.
-We will estimate heritability, genetic correlation and enrichment for four simulated functional annotations in two simulated case-control studies with 250 shared controls and a disease population prevalence of 1%, using only SNPs in chromosome 1.
+We will estimate heritability, genetic correlation and enrichment for four simulated functional annotations in two simulated case-control studies with 250 shared controls and a disease population prevalence of 1%.
 To estimate the cross-product of r^2 values, we will  use a (simulated) reference panel.
 All the input files are found in the directory `example`.
 To begin, please cd into the S-PCGC directory, and type the following commands (using the anaconda version of python if available):
 ```
 mkdir temp_results